MSWon/Context-Char-Transformer-Encoder/README.md

 - Representing words with balancing between context and character information
 - We train how much contextual information and character information to use
 ## 1. Model
-- The model consists of a transformer that learns contextual information and a feed-forward-network that learns character information
+- The model consists of a Transformer that learns contextual information and a Feed-Forward-Network that learns character information
 - The figure below is a structure of the model
 - The model learns how much to focus on between contextual information and character information by using gate